Shivam-3921/Weather_image_classification/README.md

 - **Image preprocessing**: Resize, normalize, and augment input images
 - **Model design**: CNN with two convolutional layers followed by fully connected layers
 - **Training**: Optimized using the Adam optimizer with cross-entropy loss
-- **Hyperparameter tuning**: Various combinations of dropout, learning rate, and filter sizes tested
+- **Hyperparameter tuning**: Various combinations of dropout and learning rate tested
 - **Evaluation**: Accuracy and confusion matrix on test set

 ---

 ## Data Collection

 The dataset consists of labeled folders of weather images, with classes such as `cloudy`, `foggy`, `rain`, `shine`, and `snow`.
 The images were downloaded from publicly available repositories and vary in size and quality.
-To ensure consistency during training, all images are resized to 128×128 resolution and normalized using ImageNet mean and standard deviation values.
+To ensure consistency during training, all images are resized to 160x160 resolution and normalized using ImageNet mean and standard deviation values.

 ---